 For fiscal year 2024, the compensation committee adjusted the financial metrics used in the calculation of the annual PSU awards for our Named Executive Officers.
 As described above in the discussion regarding "Annual Long-Term Incentive Awards" and below in the "Narrative Disclosure to Outstanding Equity Awards at Fiscal Year End", the financial metrics for fiscal year 2023 ended September 30, 2023 were evaluated using Adjusted EBITDA targets weighted at 80% and aged inventory objectives at 20%.
 As these metrics are also utilized in calculating our Named Executive Officers' respective annual bonuses, the compensation committee determined it was in the best interests of the Company to change the financial metrics used for calculating an award of PSUs to better align with performance goals of the Company.
-Aon conducted a full review of the compensation committee considered shareholder feedback.
+Aon conducted a full review of the compensation structure and provided feedback on best practices and metrics used by peers.
+Additionally, the compensation committee considered shareholder feedback.
 Therefore, for fiscal year 2024, the compensation committee has adjusted the financial metrics utilized for awards of the annual grant of PSUs to our Named Executive Officers to be split equally between "Sales Growth" targets and Return on Invested Capital ("ROIC") targets weighted at 50%.
 "Sales Growth" is measured by calculating our change in total revenue, excluding any amounts related to acquisitions or dispositions.
 ROIC is defined as Adjusted EBITDA less income tax expense, divided by total equity plus long-term debt.